nilsbore/roswasm_suite/README.md

 # roswasm_suite
-Libraries for compiling C++ ROS nodes to Webassembly
+Libraries for compiling C++ ROS nodes to Webassembly using Emscripten

 ## Building an Emscripten node